chemcuration/chemcuration2019/docs/index.md

 the first edition of a Twitter-based online poster conference.
 During the day, you will tweet your poster with the meeting hashtag and respond to questions about the poster in the 24 hours after your tweet.
-The poster must be available in an online repository (e.g. Zenodo or Figshare) under the CC-BY or CC-BY-SA license.
+The poster must be available in an online repository (e.g. Zenodo or Figshare) under the CCZero, CC-BY or CC-BY-SA license.

 The meeting scope: anything around data curation and curated data of *open science* data in chemistry.
 This includes but is not limited to: